 - Objections.
 Don’t let objections take you by surprise.
 Be prepared.
 Know your most common objections.
 As a trusted advisor, ask great questions to understand the reason behind the objection.
 View this simply as a request for more information.

 You can eliminate all of your worries about sales conversations by getting comfortable talking about your services and the money part.You have to believe in yourself before you can expect anyone else to believe in you.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Connect with your worth.
 Fully believe your service makes a difference for your clients.
 Then practice discussing what it’s like to work with you and sharing your fees.

 Practice out loud.
 Stand in front of a mirror.
 Speak into a recording device.
 Although discussing the money part is uncomfortable now, your comfort level improves over time.

 You’re Worth It

 There’s a reason you’re uncomfortable talking about your service and the money part.
-Do you know what you’re holding onto that’s getting in the way?
-What would be different if that no longer affected you?
+Do you know what you’re holding onto that gets in the way?
+What would be different if that thought no longer affected you?

 You have to believe in yourself before you can expect anyone else to believe in you.

 Shift your focus by emphasizing the difference you make for your clients.
-They highly value your expertise.
+They highly value your expertise about the financials.
 Money is simply an exchange for your service.